 *With stuttering it is important that both ears are working together.
 If you can get a full spectrum audiogram & compare his right & left ears – they should be at the same sensitivity level.

 Have you had any reports of diarrhea with use of Therapeutic Listening?

 It is possible, however; we don’t have any specific cases.

 My child is on a TLP & has been wetting the bed and having some sleep disturbances, what should I do?

 If the child is having bladder control difficulties during bedtime, it can be an arousal issue.
 Some accommodations you can make to child’s Therapeutic Listening program include having the child listen earlier in the day, decrease the listening time, or decrease to one listening session per day.

-Has listening to modulated CDs even been known to cause an increase in psychotic like behavior (images in clothing coming alike and increase in irrational fears)?
+Has listening to modulated albums ever been known to cause an increase in psychotic like behavior (images in clothing coming alike and increase in irrational fears)?
 Would you try Therapeutic Listening again & at what frequency?
 Any additional precautions?